nagyist/praat/README.md

 using virtual machines with Parallels Desktop.
-For instance, a 2013 Macbook Pro can handle OS X 10.11 El Capitan, 10.12 Sierra, 10.13 High Sierra, macOS 10.14 Mojave, 10.15 Catalina, and macOS 11 Big Sur, while a 2018 Macbook Pro can handle macOS 10.14 Mojave, 10.15 Catalina, macOS 11 Big Sur, macOS 12 Monterey, and macOS 13 Ventura (and macOS 14 Sonoma natively).
+For instance, a 2013 Macbook Pro can handle OS X 10.11 El Capitan, 10.12 Sierra, 10.13 High Sierra, macOS 10.14 Mojave, 10.15 Catalina, and macOS 11 Big Sur, while a 2018 Macbook Pro can handle macOS 10.14 Mojave, 10.15 Catalina, macOS 11 Big Sur, macOS 12 Monterey, and macOS 14 Sonoma natively.
 Testing on multiple ARM64 platform versions can be done on an older ARM64 Mac, using virtual machines with Parallels Desktop.
-For instance, a 2020 Mac Mini could handle macOS 11 Big Sur, macOS 12 Monterey, and macOS 13 Ventura (and macOS 14 Sonoma natively), while a 2023 Macbook Pro can do macOS 14 Sonoma or macOS 15 Sequoia, or macOS 26 Tahoe natively.
+For instance, a 2020 Mac Mini could handle macOS 11 Big Sur, and macOS 12 Monterey, and macOS 13 Ventura (and macOS 14 Sonoma natively), while a 2023 Macbook Pro can do macOS 15 Sequoia, or macOS 26 Tahoe natively.

 ### 3.3.
 Compiling on Linux and other Unixes

 To set up the system libraries required for **building** with the Clang or GCC compiler, install the necessary build tools as well as some graphics and sound packages:

+    # on Ubuntu or Debian command line (Intel64/AMD64 or ARM64 processor)
     sudo apt install make rsync pkg-config
     # either:
         sudo apt install clang libc++-dev libc++abi-dev